 Ansul S.A. operates a number of funded pension schemes, the majority of which are prescribed by the Belgian state.
 Included within these is a funded pension scheme for which the majority of the Belgian employees are eligible, providing benefits based on final pensionable earnings.
 The assets of the scheme are held separately from those of the Ansul Group, being invested with Delta Lloyd Life.
 The total pension cost of the Ansul Group scheme is determined by an independent qualified actuary.
-The most recent valuation was at 31 December 2013.
-The scheme's assets are stated at their market value at 31 December 2015.
+The most recent valuation was at 31 December 2014.
+The scheme's assets are stated at their market value at 31 December 2016.

-Expected contributions to retirement benefit obligations for the year ending 31 December 2016 are £106,000.
+The Group paid contributions to the scheme amounting to £136,000 (2015: £118,000) over the year.
 There are no minimum contribution requirements for this scheme.